Brian Benson Cellars

 Not many winery owners or winemakers can claim to have made their first Cabernet Sauvignon before the age of 13, but Brian Benson most certainly can.
 While there were only two bottles made, the experience and the fact that his dad enjoyed the wine was enough to propel Brian Benson into the wine business.

-To explain further, Brian Benson descends from a wine related family.
-His grandfather, John Chavez, planted vineyards in the late 1980’s and his father, Norm Benson, followed suit with his own vineyards and winery several years later.
-Even though Brian was born and raised in Thousand Oaks, CA, most of his wine related activities took place around the Paso Robles District of the Central Coast.
+To explain further, Brian Benson comes from a wine related family.
+His grandfather, John Chavez, planted vineyards in the late 1980’s and his father, Norm Benson, followed suit with his own vineyards and winery several years later (he established Dark Star Cellars in 1994 and just recently started Level 3 Wines).
+Brian grew up spending time in his family’s vineyards and had started learning about the winemaking process and business before he was out of elementary school.
+As a teenager, he worked part time on the weekends learning the ins and outs of the business and in 2000, at the age of eighteen, he became the full time assistant winemaker for his father’s winery, Dark Star.
+Even though Brian was born and raised in Thousand Oaks, CA, most of his family’s (and his own) wine related activities took place around the Paso Robles region of the Central Coast.

 Dear Platinum Wine Club Members,